saewoonam/ble_adv_covid/README.md

 #  Moving to Zephyr Development to make code management easier
 ##  Nordic Devices, nrf52840 Dongle or nRF52840DK
+##  Look in zephyr/bt_cdc folder
+##  Issues
+1. This works... does not implement anything to flash memory
+2. Stripped out all "helper" code from covid2 code to eliminate memory leak between the BT scan and the CDC
+3. Needs to be stress tested...
+4. Also seems to solve the usb disconnect problem...
+It recovers when usb is disconnected...
+Also needs to be stress tested.
+5. Does implement the latest protocol
 ##  Look in zephyr/covid2 folder
 ##  Issues
 1. Does not implement latest Apple/Google protocol